 The Bering Drive church has partnered for well over 30 years with Chester and Angela Woodhall in southern Africa.
 After relocating from their native home in Great Britain to Zambia, the Woodhall family shared with thousands the Good News of God’s creation, redemption, and freedom through Jesus Christ, of whom many had previously never heard.
 Hundreds of churches and groups were formed, most thriving to this day.
 Chester and Angela then worked in Boputhatswana, a “homeland” which became re-incorporated into South Africa following the end of apartheid.
 In recent years they have worked on the Eastern Cape of South Africa.

 Through teaching in colleges and churches, forming new groups of Jesus-followers, and extensive work in prisons and communities, they help bring hope to countless people, facilitating racial reconciliation and spiritual growth which God provides.
-Both have served in political offices, and Angela currently serves in the Provincial Parliament, reflecting the light of Christ in service and influence.
+Both have served in political offices, reflecting the light of Christ in service and influence.

 For some 40 years, the Bering Drive church has helped support Ruperto Davila, working on both sides of the Mexican border.
 In addition to planting and nurturing local churches, he has instituted and led schools in which students become trained and qualified to bring the Gospel to various locations and lead church groups there.
 For many years, he has led the school in Monclova, Mexico, from which students have graduated each year.

 The past few years, Brother Davila has also planted and led a church on the U.S. side of the border, in San Benito, Texas.
 Trips to visit them are encouraged; the visitor will find encouragement in the service being offered there, and it will be a good opportunity to practice your Spanish!